swvanderlaan/power_median/README.md

 To this end, we need to calculate the sample size needed to find a significant difference (p < 0.05) with a power of >80% between groups.

 Earlier studies provide some insight in the expected differences between groups.
-For instance Kartal _et al._ reported on S100B for differential diagnosis of stroke in vertigo patients^[Kartal et al. https://doi.org/10.1111/acem.12420].
+For instance Kartal _et al._ reported on S100B for differential diagnosis of stroke in vertigo patients<sup>1</sup>.

 The issue here is that we don't have means and standard deviations, we have medians and interquartile ranges.
 However, there are methods that can estimate means and standard deviations from a null distribution.